dzhuang/django-galleryfield/docs/source/intro.rst

 to upload limited number of hand-written photos onto a Course Management Systems (CMS).
 That requires:

--  Students can upload images through web UI (not Admin) and preview instantly.
+-  Students can upload images through web UI (not via Admin) and preview instantly.
--  Students can order the uploaded images as they will, instead of upload time or file name.
+-  Students can order the uploaded images as they will, instead of ordering by upload time or file name.
 -  Students can do some basic edit to images, like rotate and cropping.
--  There can be a limit on the number of images, and the number differs between assignments.
+-  There can be a restriction on the number of images, and the number differs between assignments.
 -  The upload widget can be disabled (readonly), in this case, when deadline reaches.
 -  Only the instructor and the student himself may do the CRUD of the images, with storage support, for example, via